 If your Google Account was set up through a K–12 school or non-profit group, or you have an .EDU email address, you won't be able to use the Google Assistant.

 If you have an Android phone, you can seamlessly connect it to your Pixelbook to do things like:

-- Sign in to or unlock your Pixel Slate when your Android phone is nearby
+- Sign in to or unlock your Pixelbook when your Android phone is nearby

 - Share your phone's internet connection

-- Send and receive text messages on Pixel Slate
+- Send and receive text messages on Pixelbook

 - Select Accept & continue.
 (If you skip this step, you can always do it later.)

 Using a work account?
 Your organization's admin might need to enable these settings first.